karusea/karusea/README.md

 ## hi
 my name is karusea I like rabbits and writing code sometimes

-unfortunately theres not alot of public repositories on my profile... ill try to fix that one day, I mostly work on private codebases

 <!--
 **karusea/karusea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.